Kempsey, New South Wales: Economy

 In 2021, of the 15,564 residents in the area 2,667 worked full-time and 1,996 worked part-time.
 The area has an unemployment rate significantly higher at 8.6% compared to the national average of 4.9%.
 The median weekly household income is $1081, compared to the national average of $1746.

 Kempsey has a growing local economy based on tourism, farming and service industries.
 As a local centre it has many shops and services including three major supermarkets and fast food chain stores.

+Kempsey is home to the headquarters of Akubra, one of Australia's most iconic hat manufacturers.

 In 2014, the Australian Bureau of Statistics ranked Kempsey as one of the poorest Local Government areas in New South Wales.

 A Coles supermarket development (known as the "Kempsey Central Shopping Centre") has been built and is situated where the Tattersalls Hotel and various small businesses were in Little Belgrave Street.
 This shopping centre opened on 6 December 2008.
 Target Country closed their department store on 9 June 2018 – this ends a 33-year connection to the Macleay Valley (Fosseys was formerly in town before being rebranded as Target Country).

 Growing industries include wineries, nut and finger lime production.
 Kempsey is a service centre for the nearby coastal resorts of South West Rocks, Arakoon, Hat Head, Crescent Head and for the heritage-listed mountain village of Bellbrook, which are popular places for retirees and holiday-makers alike.